-Theme Text Increasing Need for Physical Representations of Identity And it doesn't surprise me that after 10 years of early-adoptive dematerialization, all the identity work and now the seduction of physical objects has come back in full force.
+Theme Text Identity Rooted in Materiality And it doesn't surprise me that after 10 years of early-adoptive dematerialization, all the identity work and now the seduction of physical objects has come back in full force.
 Now it's kind of a pendulum: we move between the virtual and the real a great deal.
 And we have historically-that's hardly a new thing.
 I suspect that part of what we're seeing with the Etsy maker and that whole spectrum is a kind of need for physical things because so much has become digital, and in fact, what's being manifested in some of these places is really a reprise of physical stuff.
 Physicality has kind of come back.